CLICK AN ICON TO FIND OUT MORE

 “I want good for my children," she says.
 "I want them to study.
 As I have two children, I want to bring a change in them.”

-Around the world, we’re helping children stay fed.
-And we're pioneering new methods of predicting food crises so governments can act sooner.
+Globally, we’re helping children stay fed.
+And predicting food crises so governments can act sooner.
 Visit our Hunger page to learn more

 What we've done

 Since 1990, child mortality has almost halved.
 But there's a danger we're leaving kids behind – because of poverty, ethnicity, or gender.

 Children should never die from preventable causes.
-We're determined to change this.
-We're pressuring governments to improve health for millions.
+We're determined to change this and pressuring governments globally.

-And every day, together with our partners, we’re saving lives around the world.
+Every day, with our partners, we’re saving lives globally.
 Visit our Health page to find out more